-UPDATE: due to coronavirus lockdowns covering Europe and elsewhere, UrbCulturalPlanning has changed multiple dates for most of the upcoming events in 2020.
+UPDATE: due to coronavirus restrictions covering Europe and elsewhere, UrbCulturalPlanning has changed multiple dates for most of the upcoming events in 2020 and 2021.
 Please, look for any event that has caught your interest and see the updated information in Bold gold text at each activity.

 Urb Cultural Planning Project Partners have jointly agreed and elaborated on a transnational framework for project events in terms of themes and timing.
 Please see information about our project’s Conferences and Urban Labs below.